-Agile for Developers
+What is Agile Development: Agile for Developers

 What does Agile mean for developers?
 How do the differences between Agile and more traditional methods affect the duties of the developer role?
 Agile improves the process for developers.
 They can work more confidently, and waste less time on features that get scrapped later.

-Less Wasted Work
+What is Agile Development: Less Wasted Work

 A key part of Agile is that any work on a feature waits until the last minute.
 In Waterfall development, every feature must go through every step at the start of the project.
 All of the documentation for every feature is completely written out before any work is started.
 Developers stick to this plan, and write the code for all features.
 Since this process takes time, many projects may slow down in development.
 If features are removed from scope after the start of the project then already written code for the cancelled features, is wasted time.

 Work in Agile waits until it is necessary.
 A feature only begins development once it is committed to a sprint.
 This way, the Scrum team can focus on a few specific tasks and features.
 They only write the documentation as it is necessary.
 Developers only write the code once a feature will definitely be included in the next release.
 Since work is contained in a single iteration, every few weeks of work gets shipped off to customers as a finished part of the product.
 If a feature does somehow get cancelled in a sprint, the inspect and adapt process minimizes the chances of that happening again.
 The Scrum team can look at what went wrong to cause the feature to be cancelled, and adapt to make sure that future Sprints do not encounter those problems.